pikatchu/closedsource/book/0008-the_feed.md

 Leo hesitated.
 “You… like this?”

 She shrugged.
 “I dunno.
 It’s just what we do.”
 She gave him a small smile.
-“I’m Jenny, by the way.
-I’m twelve.”
+“I’m Jenny, by the way.”

 Leo felt himself relax a little.
 “I’m Leo.”